leafcloudhq/documentation-rtd/docs/ansible/creating-instances.md

 # Creating an instance with Ansible
-In this tutorial I'm going to show an example of how to start a server and run a `apache2` webserver on Leafcloud, using Ansible.
+In this tutorial I'm going to show an example of how to start a server and run an `apache2` webserver on Leafcloud, using Ansible.

 ## Install ansible